egtann/atlas-docs/README.md

     "id" : "ak18uasjnaknca281"

-The recommended action is based on past sensor data.
+The recommended action is based on past sensor data for the robot.

-Right now, this requires you to specify a sensor range. *This will no longer require a sensor_range to be passed in, soon.*

-    "sensor_range" : "0..1023"

 ### Get existing capabilities